Where Should I Place My Speakers?

 Hal, That JA model uses binding posts to screw down on bare wire.
 No special tools or connectors are needed.
 All the speakers use a mounting system called 'dog ear mounting'.
 It's similar to that of an old work electrical box that you may have seen. ...

-• Angled Ceiling Speakers
+• How to Install Ceiling and Wall Speakers